Pebaz/obfuscatron/README.md

 ### Features

+* Store binary or text data within the identifiers of a Python script
+* Obfuscated Python script can be executed (see notes below)

-Right now, Obfuscatron is able to store data within the following Python syntax:
+Currently, Obfuscatron is able to store data within the following Python syntax:

 * Variables
 * Class Names